Top-Rated Paris Tourist Attractions Guide – A Savvy Visitors Guide

 Place de la Concorde – How to Get There

-We're going to get you to start at the grand Place de la Concorde and then walk through the lovely Jardin des Tuileries towards the Louvre at its eastern end.
-Metro Concorde is one of the transportation hubs of Paris and from there you can get… well, almost anywhere.
 Hop on Metro Line 1, 8, or 12 to get to Concorde.
-Above ground, you'll want to spend some time admiring the fountains and sculptures in the place, take in the view of the Eiffel Tower, maybe have a glass of champagne in the bar at the newly-renovated Hotel de Crillon (if it's open yet), and consider whether or not you have the courage to ride the ferris wheel.
+Above ground, you'll want to spend some time admiring the fountains and sculptures in the place, take in the view of the Eiffel Tower, maybe have a glass of champagne in the bar at the grand Hotel de Crillon, and consider whether or not you have the courage to ride the ferris wheel that's often set up at Concorde.

 Jardin des Tuileries – How to Get In